BrandonJohnGrenier/pattern-commons/README.md

 This method will throw a *JsonParsingException* at runtime if the JSON string cannot be deserialized.

 ## Reflection
 The Reflection API provides a simple map-like interface on top of the Java Reflection API for getting and setting property values on Java objects.
+We'll run through a number of examples getting and setting properties using the following object model:

 ```java
 public class Entity {